0

 Colorado water law requires that water diversions have a proper diversion structure and measuring device where necessary.
 Measurement Rules will give guidance, structure, and certainty to the Division Engineer’s implementation of that statutory requirement, which is critical in areas that are experiencing more demand, intrastate administration, and the need to protect Colorado interests related to the Colorado River Compact.

-DWR will have upcoming stakeholder meetings to discuss proposed Measurement Rules in Water Division 4, which can be found in the notice in the table below.
+DWR has scheduled a series of stakeholder meetings to occur between April 30, 2025 - May 7, 2025, which can be found on the homepage of this website, in the events section.
+During the stakeholder meetings, we will discuss proposed Measurement Rules in Water Division 4, which can be found in the notice in the table below.

 Use the Subject Search below to locate documents of interest related to the rulemaking, such as draft and redline rules and stakeholder meeting agendas.